chunga-codder/Google-Books-Search/README.md

 2. React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
 3. Users can save books to review or purchase later.

+## Instalation

+all a user will need is to install some dependences to be able to run this application
+- express
+- node
+- react
+- and som external react dependences

 ## Technolohy
 > React, Node.js, Github, Heroku, npm packages(MongoDB, mongoose, axios, express), html, javascript, Jquery, Bootstrap, Bootswatch.